Husniahmed10/Search-Engine/README.md

-# LangChain - Chat With Search
+# LangChain - Chat With Search Engine

 This is a **Streamlit-based chatbot** powered by **LangChain** and **Groq LLMs**.
 The chatbot can search the web, query **Wikipedia**, and fetch **research papers from Arxiv** — all in a conversational interface.